alex-a1973/XForceProject/README.txt

             - 'cd' into the newly created folder
             - Call 'catkin_make' then you've just created a ROS workspace
         2. 'git clone' the 'simulation' branch of the repository in your 'src/' folder after you've created your ROS workspace
-            - A 'src/' folder should be created after you 'catkin_make'
             - 'cd ./<ros_workspace_folder>/src/'
             - 'git clone --single-branch --branch simulation https://github.com/alex-a1973/XForceProject.git'
         3. Now you have './<ros_workspace_folder>/src/XForceProject/' which contains all the custom packages.
-        4. You MUST make sure in './<ros_workspace_folder>/src/XForceProject/autonomy_bus_pkg/CMakeLists.txt', under 'generate_messages' all but 'std_msgs' and 'sensor_msgs' are commented out (i.e., all custom packages)
+        4. You MUST make sure in './<ros_workspace_folder>/src/XForceProject/autonomy_bus_pkg/CMakeLists.txt', under 'generate_messages' all but 'std_msgs', 'sensor_msgs', and other pre-built ROS messages are commented out (i.e., all custom packages such as 'communication_ops_pkg' and 'engineering_ops_pkg')
-        5. You MUST make sure in './<ros_workspace_folder>/src/XForceProject/autonomy_bus_pkg/msg/AutonomyBus.msg' all custom packages are commented out
+        5. You MUST make sure in './<ros_workspace_folder>/src/XForceProject/autonomy_bus_pkg/msg/AutonomyBus.msg' all custom packages are commented out (such as 'communication_ops_pkg' and 'engineering_ops_pkg')
-        6. Once the appropriate stuff is commented out, 'cd ~/<ros_workspace_folder>' and 'catkin_make' (compile ROS workspace)
+        6. Once the appropriate stuff is commented out, 'cd ./<ros_workspace_folder>' and 'catkin_make' (compile ROS workspace)
         7. After successful compilation, uncomment all the commented out sections from steps 4 and 5
         8. Open terminals (or terminal tabs) equal to the number of packages w/in this workspace (10)
         9. 'cd ./<ros_workspace_folder>', Change directory into the '<ros_workspace_folder>/' folder for all terminals